-To the point: improving injection technique15 May 2012
+To the point: improving injection technique

 As device technologies advance and the incidence of diabetes grows, injection technique needs to improve.
 Debbie Hicks, Fiona Kirkland and Su Down of the Forum for Injection Technique introduce new guidelines that will ensure patients get the right dose, delivered with the correct technique, every time.